Danyil-SY/daily_lifehacks/README.md

-Welcome to the Office Scripts repository!
+Welcome to the Daily Lifehacks Scripts repository!

 This repository is a collection of Python scripts designed to streamline and automate daily office tasks.